 - (i) On 15 September 1998, the Government approved the construction of West Rail, Phase I to be undertaken by the Corporation.
 The West Rail Project Agreement, which set out how the project was to be undertaken and the respective obligations of the Government and the Corporation in terms of the financing, design, construction and operation of West Rail, Phase I, was signed on 23 October 1998.
-On 24 February 2000, the Corporation and the Government entered into a shareholding agreement for undertaking all property developments along the West Rail, Phase I route (note 19). - (ii) The Corporation entered into a project agreement for the East Rail Extensions with the Government on 28 February 2003.
-The project agreement provided for the financing, design, construction and operations of the East Rail Extensions and related services and facilities.
+On 24 February 2000, the Corporation and the Government entered into a shareholding agreement for undertaking all property developments along the West Rail, Phase I route. - (ii) The Corporation entered into a project agreement for the East Rail Extensions with the Government on 28 February 2003.
+The project agreement provided for the financing, design, construction and operations of the East Rail Extensions and related services and facilities. - (iii) The Corporation entered into a project agreement for the financing, design, construction and operation of Kowloon Southern Link with the Government on 6 October 2005.
+Under the terms of the KSL Project Agreement, the Corporation is responsible for, and will finance the entire capital cost of constructing the Kowloon Southern Link, along with the costs of the removal, replacement, modification or improvement of existing facilities affected by or required as a consequence of the construction of the Kowloon Southern Link. - (iv) The Corporation accepted an offer from the Government to allow the Corporation to proceed with the development of the sites at Ho Tung Lau, Wu Kai Sha and Tai Wai Maintenance Centre in March 2003, October 2005 and July 2006 respectively.